 Updater

 is not an ordinary GUI component.
 It can be created the same way as a GUI component, but it is not part of the GUI itself.
 Instead, it is used to dynamically create a child component, and it is the child component that is part of the GUI.
-So you can't call configuration methods like .size()
+So you can't call configuration methods like .grow()

 or .backgroundColor()